xflr6/features/docs/manual.rst

     $ pip install features

 For a system-wide install, this typically requires administrator access.
-For an isolated installation, you can run the same inside a :mod:`py3:venv` or a virtualenv_.
+For an isolated installation, you can run the same inside a :mod:`py:venv` or a virtualenv_.

 The pip-command will automatically download and install the (pure-python)